AIandI0x1/studenthub-candidate-react/README.md

 This generates a out folder containing your static files.

 # todo
-- hide store related feature if not assigned to store
 - Test oneSignal
-- html getting messed in arabic
-- name validation for full name
 - api call to check video upload status if uploaded but not processed
-- need to test whole app in arabic
+- need to test whole app in arabic (chat, track, log pages remaine to be tested)
+- area page in arabic not working
+- civil id page not loading because of date format in arabic on fresh new profile
+- remove/ delete profile not asking for confirmation

+# improvements
+- search icon in education page inputs

 # to test in mobile app
 - OneSignal